5 Facts You Should Know About Insuring Your Car In Texas

 - Defensive Driver Discount: This is for drivers who take defensive driving classes.
 It ranges from taking 5% to 20% off your auto insurance premium.
 Before taking the course, check with your insurance company to see if they offer this discount package.

-The Texas Department of Insurance works closely with the Texas Consumer Bill of Rights.
-This means that your insurance rights are well protected.
-It’s important to be well versed in your rights because that information can be beneficial when purchasing insurance, canceling a policy, or filing a claim.
+In Texas, your insurance rights are safeguarded by the Texas Department of Insurance and the Texas Consumer Bill of Rights.
+Knowing your rights can help when purchasing coverage, canceling a policy, or filing a claim.

 Texas State Laws Have Specific Liability Requirements